Buying Bikes

 Motorcycle Purchase In Thailand

-For these documents you must present the originals, not just photocopies, at the vehicle licensing office.
+You must present the originals, not just photocopies, at the vehicle licensing office for these documents.

-If you’re buying second hand, then the 3-month non-immigrant visa rule is not enforced all the time and some people on tourist visas do get bikes registered, provided they have some confirmation of Thai address.
+If you’re buying secondhand, the 3-month non-immigrant visa rule is not consistently enforced, and some people on tourist visas do get bikes registered, provided they have confirmation of Thai address.

-This normally works, however it is open to the duty Customs officer’s personal discretion; and if you have a communication problem or a personality clash (I have good experience of this) it might not go down so well.
-For foreign riders with Thai registered bikes this is a not uncommon problem on the border.
+This normally works; however, it is open to the duty Customs officer’s discretion, and if you have a communication problem or a personality clash (I have good experience with this), it might not go down so well.
+For foreign riders with Thai-registered bikes, this is a not uncommon problem on the border.

-One of the Customs concern is that the motorcycle may be stolen, or may not be returned.
-So, be patient, tolerant and understanding of the system.
+One of the Customs concerns is that the motorcycle may be stolen or not returned.
+So, be patient, tolerant, and understanding of the system.

-Don’t believe the shop, where you buy the bike, that you only need a receipt & / or a photocopy of the bike registration.
-You won’t get out of the country, and it is no fun riding all the way to the border, to discover that you’ve wasted your time and money & probably stuffed up your holiday.
+Don’t believe the shop where you buy the bike that you only need a receipt and a photocopy of the bike registration.
+You won’t get out of the country, and it is no fun riding all the way to the border to discover that you’ve wasted your time and money and probably stuffed up your holiday.

 Thai Bike Prices: to get an idea buy some Thai bike magazines.
 The best 2 bike mags are Motocross and Performance Bike.
 The most reputable bike shops in Bangkok to consider are: